wang-bin/capi/README.md

         return 0;
     }

-###TODO
+### Auto Code Generation

-1. Write a tool to generate the header and source from the original ones automatically
+There is a tool to help you generate header and source: https://github.com/wang-bin/mkapi

+The tool is based on clang 3.4.

+Run `make` to build the tool then run `./mkapi.sh -name zlib zlib.h` to generate zlib_api.h and zlib_api.cpp.